matghazaryan/SOMessaging/README.md

 /**
  * Override this method if you want to customize cell that will be shown.
- * This method calls after cell default adjustment on every reuse time */
+ * This method is called after cell default adjustment on every reuse time */
 - (void)configureMessageCell:(SOMessageCell *)cell forMessageAtIndex:(NSInteger)index;

 @optional

 /**
- * Default implementation of this method is calculating height of the cell for message at given index.
+ * Default implementation of this method for calculating the height of the cell for a message at given index.
  */
 - (CGFloat)heightForMessageForIndex:(NSInteger)index;

 /**
- * Messages will be grouped by returned time interval (in seconds).
+ * Messages will be grouped by a return time interval (in seconds).
  * return 0 if you don't want grouping.
  */
 - (NSTimeInterval)intervalForMessagesGrouping;

 /**
- * Return resizable image for sending balloon background image */
+ * Returns a resizable image for the sending balloon's background */
 - (UIImage *)balloonImageForSending;

 /**
- * Return resizable image for receiving balloon background image */
+ * Returns a resizable image for the receiving balloon's background */
 - (UIImage *)balloonImageForReceiving;